krakjoe/mimus/README.md

 		* @param string the name of the class to mock
 		* @param bool optionally prohibit resetting rules
 		* @throws LogicException if name does not exist
-		*/
-		public static function class(string $name, bool $reset = true);
+		* @throws LogicException if name is the name of an abstract class */ public static function class(string $name, bool $reset = true);